ringcentral/ringcentral-embeddable/docs/third-party-service-in-widget.md

 This message event is fired when user clicks `Log` button.
 Or if user enables `Auto log message` in settings, this event will be also fired when a message is created and updated.

 In this message event, you can get call information in `data.body.conversation`.
 Messages are grouped by `conversationId` and `date`.
 So for a conversation that have messages in different date, you will receive multiple log message event.

+For Voicemail and Fax, you can get `attachment` data in message, `attachment.uri` is a URI which can be used to get attachment file  with RingCentral access token.
+If you pass `attachmentWithToken` when register service, you can get `attachment.uri` with `access_token`.
+The `access_token` will be expired in minutes, so need to download immediately when get it.

 ### Add message log entity matcher